Defending a Contested Will in New York: A Proponent's Guide

 The SCPA 1404 Examinations

 • The notary.
-If a self-proving affidavit was notarized, the notary can be deposed.
+Where a self-proving affidavit was acknowledged, the notary may be examined about the circumstances.

 • The drafting attorney.
-The attorney who prepared the will is often the most consequential witness.
-The attorney's contemporaneous notes, drafts, and meeting records become important exhibits.
+The attorney who prepared the will is usually the single most important witness.
+Contemporaneous engagement notes, drafts, intake memos, and billing records become key exhibits demonstrating the testator's independent direction.

-• The proponent.
-The named executor seeking to admit the will may be deposed about their interactions with the testator and the will's preparation.
+• The nominated executor or proponent.
+May be examined about interactions with the testator and any involvement in the will's preparation.

 • Medical evidence.
-Physician's notes from the relevant period, mental status examinations, and other clinical records showing capacity.
-A current letter from the testator's primary physician confirming testamentary capacity is sometimes obtained at the time of execution as defensive evidence.
+Physician notes from the relevant period, mental-status examinations, and clinical records reflecting orientation and cognition.
+A capacity letter obtained near the date of execution can be powerful defensive evidence.

 • Attorney testimony.
-The drafting attorney's observations of the testator over multiple consultations, the attorney's assessment of the testator's understanding of the will, and the attorney's notes from each meeting.
+The drafting attorney's observations over multiple meetings and assessment of the testator's understanding of the instrument.

 • Lay witness testimony.
-Friends, neighbors, religious community members, and others who interacted with the testator can describe their observations of the testator's daily functioning.
+Friends, neighbors, clergy, and caregivers who can describe the testator's daily functioning around the relevant time.

 • The will itself.
-A will that reflects a coherent disposition, deals with all the testator's significant assets, and treats family members in ways consistent with their relationships is evidence of capacity.
+A coherent disposition that addresses the testator's significant assets and treats family members in a manner consistent with their relationships supports capacity.

 Defending Against Undue Influence Claims

-• The testator's independence — not isolated, in regular contact with multiple family members, making decisions across multiple areas of life.
+• The testator's independence — not isolated, in regular contact with multiple family members, and decisive across many areas of life.

-• The drafting attorney's independence from the favored beneficiary — not brought in by them, not paid by them, not present during consultations.
+• The drafting attorney's independence from the favored beneficiary — not retained by them, not paid by them, and not present during consultations.

-• The consistency of the disposition with the testator's long-stated wishes — not a sudden change inconsistent with prior planning.
+• Consistency of the disposition with the testator's long-stated wishes, rather than a sudden, unexplained change.

-• The absence of suspicious circumstances around the execution — a normal signing in normal conditions, not a deathbed or hospital signing under emotional pressure.
+• The absence of suspicious circumstances around execution — a normal signing rather than a deathbed or hospital signing under emotional pressure.

 The Strategic Use of Summary Judgment

-• The capacity evidence is strong and undisputed.
+• The capacity evidence is strong and essentially undisputed.

 Attorney Albert Goodwin